 About the Temple of Abu Simbel

 The Temple of Ramses II of Abu Simbel is among the most striking historical sites worldwide.
-Numerous travelers who tour Egypt explore the complex of Abu Simbel.
+Numerous travelers who tour Egypt explore The Temple of Abu Simbel.
 The complex consists of two gigantic rock-cut temples that were built near the city of Aswan.

 The huge astonishing temples of Abu Simbel are now situated at the Southernmost area of the Egyptian around 290 kilometers to the South of the amazing city of Aswan.